EmeraldCHEN/playwright-nunit/README.md

 dotnet add package Newtonsoft.Json
 ```

-- If you've added some file to your `.gitignore` file but it's still showing up in your Git repository, that means it has already been tracked by Git. `.gitignore` will only prevent new files from being tracked, not files that have already been added to the repository.
-You can remove the file from Git's tracking without deleting it from your local filesystem by using the following command:
+- If a file listed in `.gitignore` still appears in your Git repository, it's because Git has already started tracking it. `.gitignore` prevents new files from being tracked but does not untrack existing ones.
+To stop Git from tracking the file without deleting it from your local system, use this command:

 ```bash
 git rm --cached [file-path]